chinmayic/ODIM/README.md

 Scaling down involves removing one or more worker nodes from an existing three-node cluster where the services of Resource Aggregator for ODIM are deployed.

 <blockquote>

-NOTE:You cannot remove controller nodes in a cluster.
+NOTE: You cannot remove controller nodes in a cluster.

 </blockquote>

 1. To remove a node, do the following:
     1. Open the `kube\_deploy\_nodes.yaml` file on the deployment node.
     2. Remove all the node entries under nodes except for the node that    you want to remove.
     3. Run the following command:

         ```
         $ python3 odim-controller.py --rmnode kubernetes --config \